A bottle of CBD oil. Text that reads "5 Things to do before you buy CBD online"

 • Does the website feature any customer reviews?
 Are they quality reviews?

 • Larger retailer websites that carry/host different brands should feature a good number of reviews on their respective product pages.
-For smaller vendors or vertically integrated farms like Sunset Lake CBD, there may be fewer total reviews.
+However, smaller vendors or vertically integrated farms like Sunset Lake CBD may have fewer total reviews.

 • Do the vendors respond to the positive and not-so-positive reviews?
 It’s a good sign if a farm or online store takes time to respond to all feedback.